 As a financial advisor, it’s critical you know the best times to post on social media.
-Posting at just the right time can make the different between one click or 10.
-Every business’s audience is going to vary but having a better understanding of the possible time frames in the day when you can get more traffic, more engagement, and more followers will making publishing on social media much more effective.
+When you post on social media and get likes or comments, signals are sent to the algorithms of the platform to let them know that your content is timely and relevant.
+Sharing your posts with more people.
+And while every business’ audience is going to vary but having a better understanding of the possible time frames in the day when you can get more traffic, more engagement, and more followers will make publishing on social media much more effective.

 Let’s dive into each major network and see what studies have found about the best times to post on social media:

-Adjusting Posting Times for Your Prospects & Clients
+How To Adjust Posting Times for Your Prospects and Clients

 The above are general guidelines for posting to popular social media channels like Facebook, Twitter, and LinkedIn.
 However, every business’s audience is going to vary so it’s important to also take into account your page analytics to get a more accurate handle on when you should be posting to social media for the most engagement.